Offshore oil and gas in the United States: Federal ownership

 Traditionally, nations owned the territory extending 12 nmi from shore.
 In 1945, President Harry Truman issued a proclamation extending US jurisdiction over mineral resources to the edge of the continental shelf; the proclamation was codified by Outer Continental Shelf Lands Act of 1953.
-The Geneva Convention on the continental shelf in 1958 recognized the right of each nation to the mineral resources on its adjacent continental shelf, out to a water depth of 200 m.
+The Geneva Convention on the continental shelf in 1958 recognized the right of each nation to the mineral resources on its adjacent continental shelf, out to a water depth of 200 meters.
 In 1983, President Ronald Reagan issued a proclamation extending the US Exclusive Economic Zone to 200 nmi from the shore.

-By virtue of the Law of the Sea, which the US has signed but not ratified, each nation controls an Exclusive Economic Zone (EEZ) that extends 200 nmi from its shore.
+By virtue of the Law of the Sea, which the U.S. has signed but not ratified, each nation controls an Exclusive Economic Zone (EEZ) that extends 200 nmi from its shore.
 The EEZ confers exclusive rights to a nation to explore and produce minerals, including oil and gas.
 In areas within 200 nautical miles of two or more nations, the territorial line is drawn equidistant from the shores of the two nations.
 The US and Canada referred a dispute over the EEZ boundary in the Atlantic Ocean to the International Court of Justice, which decided the matter (see Georges Bank).
 Article 76 of the Law of the Sea provides that nations may under certain circumstances extend their EEZs beyond the 200 nautical mile limit, to up to 350 nmi from shore.